 Antibiotics are a very common type of medication -- they also happen to be quite misunderstood.
 While they are effective at treating many bacterial infections, antibiotics will not treat viral illness (such as the cold and flu) and have been overused for years.
 Because of this overuse, we are now dealing with the problem of antibiotic resistance.
-This means that the antibiotics we have used for years are no longer effective at treating the bacteria they were designed to kill.
+This means that the antibiotics we have used for so long are no longer effective at treating the bacteria they were designed to kill.

 So why do we continue to use antibiotics for viral illnesses?
 There are a couple of reasons, none of which are particularly good.

 - Patients get frustrated with their symptoms and pressure doctors into prescribing antibiotics.

 According to a recent poll on your About.com Cold and Flu site, some of the reasons that people believed antibiotics were necessary included:

 Unfortunately, none of these reasons in and of themselves mean that you need antibiotics.

 - Doctors believe their patients expect antibiotics, even though they may not demand or ask for them.